-BANGKOK -- Combined net profit at Thailand's biggest banks dropped 14% on the year for the July-September period, marking their second consecutive quarter of declining earnings, despite recent government statistics that have shown promising signs about the country's economic recovery.
+BANGKOK The combined net profit for Thailand's four biggest banks dropped 14% on the year for the July-September period.
+This marks the second consecutive quarter of declining earnings, despite recent government statistics that have shown promising signs about the country's economic recovery.

-Bangkok Bank, Krung Thai Bank, Siam Commercial Bank and Kasikornbank, the four largest lenders by assets, posted an aggregate net profit of 33.6 billion baht ($1.01 billion) for the third quarter, according to stock exchange filings released late Thursday and early Friday.
+Bangkok Bank, Krung Thai Bank, Siam Commercial Bank and Kasikornbank, the four largest lenders by assets, posted an aggregate net profit of 33.6 billion baht ($1.01 billion) for the third quarter, according to stock exchange filings released on Oct.
+19 and 20.

-Net profitf at state-owned Krung Thai Bank slumped the most, by 32% on the year, mainly because of provisioning expenses.
+Net profit at state-owned Krung Thai Bank slumped the most, by 32% on the year, mainly because of provisioning expenses.
 Impairment losses from loans and debt securities jumped 30% from the year-ago period.

-During the second quarter ended June, Krung Thai set aside cash to cover all of its loans to Energy Earth, a Bangkok-based coal trader which filed for business rehabilitation with the Central Bankruptcy Court.
-The bank was Energy Earth's largest creditor, claiming a total of 12 billion baht in principal and interests, according to local media reports.
+During the second quarter ended June, Krung Thai set aside cash to cover all of its loans to Energy Earth, a Bangkok-based coal trader that filed for business rehabilitation with the Central Bankruptcy Court.
+The bank was Energy Earth's largest creditor, claiming a total of 12 billion baht in principal and interest, according to local media reports.

 On a combined basis, nonperforming loans at the four banks climbed 8.6% on the year and 14.5% year to date.
 High nonperforming loans are forcing banks to be cautious, even with the overall economy showing signs of recovery.
 The banks' total loans as of the end of September grew just 1.2% year to date.